Robert Beerbohm: Comics and Comix

-In late August 1972, ten days following the first El Cortez Hotel San Diego Comicon, with housemate Bud Plant and John Barrett, Beerbohm co-opened Comics & Comix on Telegraph Avenue in Berkeley, California.
+In late August 1972 (ten days after the first San Diego Comic-Con at El Cortez Hotel), with housemate Bud Plant and John Barrett, Beerbohm co-opened Comics and Comix on Telegraph Avenue in Berkeley, California.

 In April 1973 Comics & Comix hosted the first Bay Area comics convention, Berkeleycon 73, in the Pauley Ballroom in the ASUC Building on the University of California, Berkeley campus.
 Berkeleycon was the first comic-con that highlighted underground comix.

-During the Berkeleycon they were blessed with what became known as the Tom Reilly 'pedigree' collection of close to 4000 white-paper, never-opened NM/M comic books published summer 1939 thru summer 1945.
-Tom had enlisted in the Navy late Dec 1941.
-His parents in affluent Piedmont section of Oakland, Calif kept buying one of each.
-Placing them untouched on shelves in their son's bedroom.
-Tom is killed during a kamikaze attack in the Pacific summer 1945.
+During Berkeleycon, Beerbohm, Barrett, and Bud Plant purchased what became known as the Tom Reilly Pedigree collection of close to 4000 white-paper, never-opened "near mint/mint" comic books published between 1939 and 1945.
+Tom Reilly had enlisted in the Navy in 1941.
+His parents, in the affluent Piedmont section of Oakland, California, kept buying one of each comic, placing them untouched on shelves in their son's bedroom.
+Tom was killed during a kamikaze attack in the Pacific, in 1945.
 His parents sealed the room.
-They died Dec 1972.
-The young men ended up with 7/9s of the collection April-June 1972.
-Within 3 months they had opened 3 more stores dubbing the corporate firm Comics & Comix.
+They died in December 1972.
+Beerbohm and partners ended up with most of the collection through a protracted series of events taking place from April to June 1972.
+Within three months they had opened three more stores, calling the company Comics and Comix.

-Beerbohm, John Barrett and Bud Plant as Comics & Comix published the first three issues of Jack Katz' The First Kingdom beginning in 1974.
+Beerbohm, Barrett, and Plant, as Comics & Comix, published the first three issues of Jack Katz' The First Kingdom beginning in 1974.
 They also published comics by Jim Pinkoski and Dan O'Neill during Beerbohm's involvement.